Speak & Spell: LLM-Driven Controllable Phonetic Error Augmentation for Robust Dialogue State Tracking: Experiments

 \subsection{Experimental Setup}

 \textbf{Dataset.} The DSTC11 dataset \cite{dstc11}, an audio version of MultiWOZ 2.1 \cite{woz2.1}, comprises 8,000 dialogues for training, 1,000 for validation, and 1,000 for testing.
-To enhance generalization, we conducted experiments across four distinct ASR environments, characterized by word error rate (WER)\footnote{Based on LibriSpeech.test-clean \cite{whisper}.} and noise levels: (1) a low accuracy ASR model (WER > 0.03), (2) a café and traffic noised audio, (3) a paraphrased setting where users naturally paraphrased the transcriptions, and (4) a high accuracy ASR model (WER < 0.03) enviroment.
+To enhance generalization, we conducted experiments across four distinct ASR environments, characterized by Word Error Rate (WER) and noise levels: (1) a low accuracy ASR model (WER > 0.03), (2) a café and traffic noised audio, (3) a paraphrased setting where users naturally paraphrased the transcriptions, and (4) a high accuracy ASR model.

 \textbf{Metrics.} For overall performance evaluation, we used joint goal accuracy (JGA), which requires all slot-value pairs to match the gold label.
 We also reported named entity accuracy (N-acc), the average accuracy across named entity slots.